All this sitting at home in quarantine has me pining for the good ol’ days when we could travel whenever and wherever we wanted.

 I still laugh when I think about it.
 I can bring up those nuns to this day; she still gets that shocked look.

 And those weren’t the only ones letting it all hang out.
 There were people in thongs, girls with pasties/tassels, folks in their undies, anything to shock you and hopefully get some tips posing for pictures.

 Before our trip, I was most excited about the Vegas Strip.

 I couldn’t wait to see all the fancy hotels that I had only seen in movies.
 I couldn’t wait to see all the exotic cars and fancy people.
 In my mind, the strip was the stuff of legends.

-The hotels and casinos on Fremont Street don’t compare to the ones on the strip, but it was a compromise I was willing to make to not deal with the hordes of people.
+Admittedly, the hotels and casinos on Fremont Street don’t compare to the ones on the strip, but it was a compromise I was willing to make to not deal with the hordes of people.

-Tips Are Not Optional
+In Vegas, Tips Are Not Optional

 Another thing I found surprising was the audacity of the ‘street performers’.